Up to 60% off sofas & mattresses — limited‑time deals.

 How we tested it

-We rotated the mattresses through the same bedroom setup and used the same evaluation checklist each night: Support, Cooling, Pressure Relief, Motion Isolation, Responsiveness, Edge Support, and Durability.
-I focused on lumbar support during back/side switching and long reads in bed, Marcus pushed for heat and sag resistance, and Jenna and Ethan concentrated on partner movement and edge usability.
-Those seven metrics are the sole basis for every score below.
+We rotated each mattress through the same bedroom setup and scored it using the same checklist every night: Support, Cooling, Pressure Relief, Motion Isolation, Responsiveness, Edge Support, and Durability.
+I focused on lumbar support during back/side switching and longer stretches reading in bed.
+Marcus pushed for heat and sag resistance.
+Jenna and Ethan paid close attention to partner movement and how usable the edges felt when sitting and getting in and out.
+Those seven metrics are the only inputs behind the scores below.

 Sleep EZ: our testing experience